Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Introduction

 The combination of peristalsis and valves at low Reynolds number is particularly relevant for studying biological fluid networks with a nonlinear pressure-flow relationship.
 For example, synchronous peristalsis in a finite tube capped with valves at both ends was used to model a bat wing venule \citep{Farina_Fusi_Fasano_Ceretani_Rosso_2016}.
-Instead, here we would like to incorporate valves into a model for large-scale peristaltic pumping with many valves in an infinitely long tube.
-Our model closely resembles pumping in the collecting lymphatic vessels where intrinsic and extrinsic pumping mechanisms pump lymph through chains of lymphangions \citep{Moore_Bertram_2018}.
-Throughout these larger vessels, the lymphatic system is a linear network with regularly spaced valves \citep{Margaris_Black_2012}.
+Our model closely resembles pumping in the collecting lymphatic vessels where intrinsic and extrinsic pumping mechanisms transport lymph through units separated by valves called lymphangions \citep{Moore_Bertram_2018, Margaris_Black_2012}.
 The peristaltic response in the lymphatic system is fundamentally different from that in the esophagus or the ureter in that the direction of fluid motion is fixed by the valve orientation, not the direction of peristaltic wave propagation.
 The fluid is transported in the valve direction even when the peristaltic wave travels in the opposite direction \citep{McHale_Meharg_1992, Zawieja_Davis_Schuster_Hinds_Granger_1993}.
-Thus, unlike valveless peristalsis which is described by a vector quantity characterizing wave velocity, low-amplitude peristalsis with valves is largely described by a scalar quantity characterizing the frequency of oscillations.
+Lymphatic-inspired peristaltic pumping with valves has been studied numerically using a lattice Boltzmann model for the lymph and a lattice spring model for the mechanics \citep{Ballard_Wolf_Nepiyushchikh_Dixon_Alexeev_2018, Wolf_Dixon_Alexeev_2021, Wolf_Poorghani_Dixon_Alexeev_2023}.
+The aspect ratio \citep{Ballard_Wolf_Nepiyushchikh_Dixon_Alexeev_2018}, bending stiffness \citep{Wolf_Dixon_Alexeev_2021}, and spacing \citep{Wolf_Poorghani_Dixon_Alexeev_2023} of the valves all play a role in enhancing the net flow and energetic efficiency of the lymphatic system.
+The valves must be designed in such a way that backflow is prevented when pressure is unfavorable while keeping the resistance to forward flow minimal.

-In this paper, we will assume that the peristaltic wavelength $\lambda$ is much longer than the characteristic valve spacing $x_v$.
-The first inequality will allow us to neglect complicated behavior near the valves and apply the lubrication approximation.
-The second inequality will allow us to approximately recover wave-like behavior at large length scales.
+Existing numerical models elucidate operating principles of the lymphatic system, but due to the nonlinearity of the valves, no analytical treatment of peristalsis with many valves has been attempted.
+In this work, we will assume that the peristaltic wavelength $\lambda$ is much longer than the characteristic valve spacing $x_v$: The first inequality allows us to neglect complicated behavior near the valves and apply the lubrication approximation.
+The valves are spaced far enough apart that the velocity profile remains parabolic throughout most of the channel with no slip at the tube walls, and the resistances of the valves can be added in series.
+The second inequality suggests that the valves are dense enough that we can write approximate expressions for the flow through many closed or open valves.
 See figure \ref{fig:model} for an example geometry that satisfies approximation \eqref{eq:approx}.